bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 And the other idea is in the very old trampoline PRs I had like three years ago, there was a proposal to do gossip filters that would be applied that you ask your peers to apply some gossip filters so that they forward to you only a subset of the gossip that interests you, so that mobile wallets can get a fraction of the gossip that they're interested in without wasting too much bandwidth.
 But this is still waiting for people to play with Trampoline before we do something like that.
-And this will have to be reevaluated to see if it really makes sense compared to something like rapid gossip syncs or other ways of syncing subparts of the graph.
+And this will have to be reevaluated to see if it really makes sense compared to something like rapid gossip sync or other ways of syncing subparts of the graph.
 But I think that there's a large design space here to do it in a lot of different ways that could help your practice.

 Dusty Dettmer: 00:25:30